 Phone+91 94141 50762

 The Desert Culture Center and Museum, near Gadsisar Lake, is deservedly popular.
-It's run by a local historian and teacher, who also runs the Folklore Museum (the entry fee covers both museums).
-The diverse collection includes local musical instruments, old currency, traditional jewelry worn by desert women, textiles, hunting items, royal memorabilia, artillery and armor.
-Tickets cost 50 rupees.
+It's run by a local historian and teacher, who also runs the Folklore Museum.
+The diverse collection includes regional musical instruments, old currency, traditional jewelry worn by desert women, textiles, hunting items, royal memorabilia, artillery, and armor.
+The 50 rupees entry fee covers both museums.

 AddressMandir Palace,Gandhi Chowk, Near Bank of Baroda, Sadar Bazar, Jaisalmer, Rajasthan 345001, India